 Understanding theft risk can help you make informed insurance decisions.
 According to recent data, these are the most frequently stolen vehicles:

-If you drive one of these models, comprehensive coverage becomes even more crucial.
-You can check your vehicle's theft rate and estimate appropriate coverage using our car insurance calculator.
+If you drive one of these models, comprehensive coverage becomes even more crucial, and reviewing OCHO’s frequently asked questions about coverage can help clarify what protections you actually have.
+You can check your vehicle’s theft rate and estimate appropriate coverage using our car insurance calculator.

 If the potential financial disaster of having your car stolen has convinced you to get comprehensive coverage, here's how to make it affordable: